India Backbone Implementation Network: Projects

-IbIn cell is facilitating multi-stakeholder engagement over contentious issues like Industrial Relations and Affordable Healthcare.
-It is also involved projects that promote good practices like Business regulatory framework for India and Aspiration of elderly healthcare.
+The IbIn cell facilitates multi-stakeholder engagement on contentious issues such as industrial relations and affordable healthcare.
+It is also involved in projects that promote good practices, such as a business regulatory framework for India and aspirations for elderly healthcare.

 Capability building

-IbIn cell is developing an India-centric tool box to develop capabilities in managing cooperation system.
+The IbIn cell is developing an India-centric toolbox to build capabilities in managing cooperation systems.

-Match-making/Node formation
+Match-making/node formation

-Several nodes have also been by the IbIn cell to build specific capabilities in diverse areas:
+Several nodes have also been established by the IbIn cell to build specific capabilities in diverse areas: